amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

 The RCCL Replayer is a debugging tool designed to analyze and replay the collective logs obtained from RCCL runs.
 It can be useful when trying to reproduce problems, because it uses dummy data and doesn't have any dependencies on non-RCCL calls.
-For more background on the RCCL Replayer, see `the RCCL Replayer GitHub documentation <https://github.com/ROCm/rccl/tree/develop/tools/rccl_replayer>`_.
+For more background, see `RCCL Replayer GitHub documentation <https://github.com/ROCm/rccl/tree/develop/tools/rccl_replayer>`_.

 You must build the RCCL Replayer before you can use it.
 To build it, run these commands.
 Ensure ``MPI_DIR`` is set to the path where MPI is installed.